D-3-X/Rodent-REPO/README.md

 Development Notice; this Repository is under construction content may not work, exist, or may change.
 <h2>Rodent-Repo</h2>
 <p style="color: grey;">
     This repository serves as a centralized place for the Rodent Society community to share resources.
-    It is intended to consolidate all content into a manageable hub that guides people to the desired repositories, while also minimizing clutter on the account.
+Intended to consolidate all content into a manageable hub that guides people to the desired repositories, while also minimizing clutter on the account.
 </p>
 <h4>Content Table</h4>

 <blockquote>
     <h4>Ressources</h4>
     <a href="/templates">Free & Handy Templates </a><br>
     <h4>Tools</h4>
     <a href="#RsLogMod">RsLogMod</a>: Python logging module with push notifications<br>
     <a href="#RodentEye">RodentEye</a>: Automated web monitoring using OCR<br>